 The following network security options provide protection against hackers and intruders.
 All these options are by default disabled; however it is highly recommended to enable all of these options.
-To enable these options, refer to Section 'Network Options' in the One Voice Operations Center Server IOM.
+To enable these options, refer to 'Network Options' in the IOM manual.